-Someday our little people will grow up and wonder what it was like to be our child.
+Someday our little people will grow up and wonder what it was like to be my child.
 Some day they will thumb through photo albums and what they remember will be shaped by what they see.
 Now I in no way want them to think that I was the perfect mother.
 They should have enough of their own memories of my failings to be clear on that.
 I never want there to be a doubt in their mind that I loved them.
 That despite our bad days, I loved mothering them.

-My goal in real life is to only speak in kindness of the people I know.
+My goal in real life is to only speak in the kindness of the people I know.
 I fail at that so often, because I’m awful at thinking before I speak.
 But when I write I have the time to think before words are applied.

 So when you look at my photos are you getting a whole picture?
+No.

-No. Are you seeing the efforts of a mother trying her hardest to make the energy and space to love her children… Yes.
+Are you seeing the efforts of a mother trying her hardest to make the energy and space to love her children… Yes.